abisai7/abisai7/README.md

 # 💫 About Me:
-👋 Hi, I’m @abisai7<br>🔭 I'm currently working at Ciancoders GT as part of the Enapsys Mexico outsourcing team, developing projects for GE Appliances Canada and Mabe Global.<br>🛠️I have experience working on projects with Python, DRF, Angular, Spring Boot, React and React Native.<br>
+👋 Hi, I’m @abisai7<br>🔭 I'm currently working at Ciancoders GT as part of the Enapsys Mexico outsourcing team, developing projects for GE Appliances Canada and Mabe Global.<br>🛠️Software Developer with proven experience in projects for Mabe Global, developing scalable web solutions for e-commerce across Latin America and Canada.
+Successfully led enhancements to administrative platforms for Casas del Migrante in Guatemala, improving data collection efficiency by over 70%.
+Skilled in Java, Python, JavaScript, HTML, and CSS, with strong emphasis on performance, usability, and code quality.
+Quick to adapt to new technologies and known for delivering innovative solutions in multidisciplinary teams.
+Currently seeking opportunities to contribute to impactful tech projects and grow in challenging environments.<br>

 ## Website & Socials:
 [abisai.dev](https://abisai.dev)